CheemaMahesh/Todo-Competishun/README.md

 ● Implement sorting by due date or priority.
 Database Integration (Optional):
 ● If you want to take it a step further, integrate a backend server and database (e.g., Node.js with Express and MongoDB) to store user accounts and tasks securely. ● Implement API endpoints for user registration, login, and task management.
-Submission:
-● Submit your code via a GitHub repository that includes both the front-end React code and, if applicable, the back-end code.
-● Provide clear instructions on how to run the application and any necessary setup for the database (if used).
-● Include a README explaining the authentication flow and any additional security measures you implemented.